 “The only thing I would like to see is a bit more customization.
 Music apps could easily have album art and info available while using navigation with so much screen real estate but it’s currently limited to just the default layout.”

-Choose from pyramid and the slide design.
+We took a step futher with pyramid and the slide design.

 At this point in the conceptual phase we were tasked in obtaining feedback from 5 members of our studio.
 After peer reviewing, we decided to pursue the Slide design.